1414C/jiffy/README.md

 * baked in normalization and validation
 * generates a working set of CRUD-type RESTful services based on the model file
 * supports and generates working end-points for hasOne, hasMany and belongsTo relationships between entities
-* generates working query and CRUD end-points based on the model fie
+* generates working query end-points based on the model fie
 * generates a comprehensive set of working tests (go test)
 * generated code is easily extended
 <br/>